-We bench-marked all the listed ingredients on the Aldi Essential Health Men’s High potency, and the short answer is that the little Aldi bottle of pills stacks up really well against the big brands.
-Like, really well.
+We bench-marked all the listed ingredients on the Aldi Essential Health Men’s High Potency against the rest of the men’s vitamin brands and asked the question Are Aldi Vitamins Any Good?
+The short answer is yes.
+The little Aldi bottle of pills stacks up really well against the big brands.
+Really well, in fact!

 Oddly it has no vitamin E but you can get that from all those nuts, seeds and green leafy vegetables that you regularly eat.
 Right?
 In all seriousness, vitamin E deficiency is pretty rare so you’ll probably be okay.